How put options work

 It is the opposite of a call option, which gives investors the option to purchase an underlying asset at a pre-agreed value before the contract’s expiry date.

 Put options are another form of derivative, just like call options, due to their value being linked to another security.
-Every put option contract relates to 100 shares in the underlying equity or security.
+Many listed equity options (for example, in the US) have a contract multiplier of 100 shares, but contract size varies by market and instrument (and may differ for indices, commodities, FX, or adjusted corporate actions).
 It’s not essential to own the underlying equity to purchase or sell a put option.

 One of the most important takeaways is that a put option gives buyers the ability to sell an underlying asset, not an obligation.
 An investor does not have to act on their option if the asset’s value reaches the strike price.